Black Friday Savings! Save an extra 10% on all bundles with code BF24.

 Chicken Feed: How to Choose for Your Flock

 Chickens need a nutritious and balanced diet in order to stay healthy and productive.
 While chickens can eat almost anything (they are omnivorous), they need specific nutrients in a balanced ratio daily to thrive.
-Choosing the right chicken feed for your flock and considering what dietary additions they may benefit from are important decisions to make when raising a backyard flock.
 This guide to choosing the right chicken feed for your flock will help you navigate the various dietary needs of chickens to ensure your flock is receiving the nutrition they need to stay healthy and happy!

 The 3 Main Factors to Consider When Selecting Chicken Feed